katieseaborn/FY23-PUX-BattleArena/README.md

 ## Install

-- cd to the directory
+- `cd` to the directory in the command line, e.g., Terminal
-- npm install
+- run `npm install`

 ## Usage

-- cd to the directory
+- `cd` to the directory
-- node index or nodemon index
+- `node index` or `nodemon index`
-- For the battle arena, go to http://localhost:9999
+- For the battle arena, go to http://localhost:9999 or https://battlearena.adaptable.app
+  - If using Firefox, go to `about:config` and set `security.mixed_content.block_active_content` to `false`
+  - If using music, specify the path to the local folder containing the folder with the mp3s using `?audiopath=` in the URL, e.g., `?audiopath=/Users/username/gitprojs/FY23-PUX-BattleArena/public/`
-- For the chat, go to http://localhost:9999/chat
+- For the chat, go to http://localhost:9999/chat or https://battlearena.adaptable.app/chat

 ## To-do: